There is a difference between just surviving as a new traveling therapist and thriving as one.

 You know what they say: “Assuming only makes an ASS out of U and ME.”

 Ask questions.
 Detailed questions.
 Open- ended questions to the recruiter, the facility, your clinic director, to the housing options.
 Leave no rock unturned, don’t make assumptions, and most importantly: understand what the answers actually mean.
-Click the picture below to get a free download of our “10 Must- Ask Questions to Find the Right Job for You.”
+Enter you name and email below to get a free download of our “10 Must- Ask Questions to Find the Right Job for You.”

 “…but I don’t want to hurt anyone’s feelings.”